+it follows that the group $\Aut(E)$, defined in terms of the invertible elements in the algebra of global holomorphic endomorphisms $H^{0}\left(\CC\PP^{1},\End(E)\right)$, admits a parametrization in terms of matrix-valued polynomials of block-triangular form.
+Such parametrization of $\Aut(E)$ dependens on the choice of affine trivializations for $E$, and any two affine trivializations differ precisely by an element in $\Aut(E)$.

-To construct a moduli space $\cN$ of stable parabolic bundles on a Riemann surface $\Sigma$, it is required to fix the topology of $E$ (i.e., its degree and rank), together with an additional numerical data necessary to define the notion of parabolic stability -- a set of marked points on $\Sigma$, and a collection of parabolic weights satisfying certain inequalities.
-The peculiarities of $\CC\PP^{1}$ among all Riemann surfaces imply that a point in $\cN$ may be thought of as a splitting type (a pair of trivializations of $E$, over each of the affine charts of $\CC\PP^{1}$),\footnote{The splitting coefficients of each underlying bundle are only \emph{holomorphic} invariants of $E$.
+What motivates this work is the observation that, despite the previous trivial characterizations of bundle automorphisms, such groups in fact posses an interesting geometric structure.
+The structure manifests in the study of moduli spaces of vector bundles with stable parabolic structures \cite{MS80} when the base Riemann surface is $\CC\PP^{1}$, their natural K\"ahler structures \cite{MenTak14}, and their rich hyper-K\"ahler generalizations, namely, the moduli spaces of stable parabolic Higgs bundles and logarithmic connections.
+In general, the construction of moduli spaces of stable structures for the previous geometric data on a compact Riemann surface $\Sigma$ requires to fix the topology of $E$ (i.e., its degree and rank), together with an additional numerical data necessary to define the notion of parabolic degree and stability -- a set of marked points on $\Sigma$, and a collection of parabolic weights satisfying certain inequalities.
+The peculiarities of $\CC\PP^{1}$ among all Riemann surfaces imply that a parabolic bundle may be thought of as a splitting type (a choice of local trivializations of $E$, over each of the affine charts $\CC_{0}$ and $\CC_{1}$ of $\CC\PP^{1}$),\footnote{The splitting coefficients of each underlying bundle are only \emph{holomorphic} (i.e., not topological) invariants of $E$.